Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

 That error sits there until we make another query.
 So that error's still there for access as soon as we make another query its gone.
 And its replace by either no error if the next quarry ran without error or whatever the new error was.
-So lets put a space here so it incarnates together nicely and let's try it out instead though for success lets just have something here success that it worked.
+So lets put a space here so it concatenates nicely together and let's try it out instead though for success lets just have something here success that it worked.
 Now I realize that I'm echoing this above even the html, don't worry about that we just want some indication that it did succeed when this runs.
 So let's save it, let's go try it out.

 We're now going to open the connection, run our insert query and then close the connection at the end.
 We'll go back to firefox/databases/insert.php.
 Success.
 We can actually find out if it did succeed, by clicking the back arrow and just reloading this databases page.
 And there it is, we can see it now.
 So that will work for us.
 Now I just I want to show you if it doesn't succeed what it looks like.
 Let's just change some part of this.
 So it's going to be a catastrophic failure, right.
-This is no longer valid MySQL says insert into subjects that's not going to work.
+This is no longer valid MySQL says "inert" into subjects that's not going to work.
 We'll save it, we'll come back over here and databases insert.
 Database query failed and then here's that error message, this is what it's telling me.

 Now that's probably not something that we want to show to our end user but it can be useful for us to see that message.
 So I just wanted you to see how to get it.
 Alright, so lets change this back so we once again have a valid page and it does say INSERT INTO and then we'll save it.
 So as you can see the process is very similar to what we did with reading records back.
 We're going to open our database connection, construct our SQL query, run that query using MySQLi_query.
 The one difference is that we get back true or false instead of getting back a result set that we parse through.
 And then at the end, we close the database connection and we're all done until the next request from the user starts.